Health insurance for students and young adults

 Medicaid is a federal/state program that offers comprehensive coverage at free or low costs for those who qualify.

 Thirty-eight states expanded Medicaid since the ACA, which opened up Medicaid to millions of more Americans.
-In those states, people with household incomes at less than 138% are eligible, which is about $18,000 for an individual in 2021.
+To qualify for Medicare, you must meet income requirements.

 Medicaid offers the same comprehensive coverage found in Medicare and employer-sponsored health plans.
 And that comes at little to no cost if you qualify.